jbadson/render_controller/README.md

 /job/status/{id} -> Detailed status for a given job /job/start/{id} -> Start a given job
 /job/stop/{id} -> Stop a given job
-/job/delete/{id} -> Remove a given job from the server /node/list -> List render nodes /node/enable/{name}/{id} -> Enable a render node for a given job /node/disable/{name}/{id} -> Disable a render node for a given job /storage/ls -> List the contents of a directory on shared storage
+/job/enqueue/{id} -> Place a stopped job back in render queue /job/delete/{id} -> Remove a given job from the server /node/list -> List render nodes /node/enable/{name}/{id} -> Enable a render node for a given job /node/disable/{name}/{id} -> Disable a render node for a given job /storage/ls -> List the contents of a directory on shared storage
+    Filesystem access is restricted by the filesystem_base_dir config file setting.
+/config/autostart -> Returns autostart state
+/config/autostart/enable -> Enables autostart
+/config/autostart/disable -> Disables autostart

+# Render Queue, Status, and Autostart
+New jobs are automatically placed in the render queue.
+If autostart is enabled, jobs will be rendered one at a time in the order in which they were submitted.
+If multiple renders are started manually, none will be started automatically until all active renders have finished.
+If autostart is not enabled, the render queue just represents the list of jobs available for rendering, but they must be manually started.

+## Job Statuses
+* Waiting: Job is in queue and waiting to be rendered.
+* Stopped: Job was stopped by user.
+Stopped jobs are excluded from the render queue and will not be rendered without user intervention.
+A user may either resume rendering the job by clicking the Start button, or may place it back in queue with the Enqueue button.
+* Rendering: Job is actively rendering.
+* Finished: Job is finished rendering.

 ## Here's the old overview:
 This is a network rendering utility written for the Interactive Geology Projectat the University of Colorado Boulder (http://igp.colorado.edu).